 New Community Place

-147 Units of housing in the Central neighborhood will soon be rehabilitated to provide disadvantaged families a safe, affordable, and healthy home.
+147 Units of housing in the Kinsman neighborhood has been rehabilitated to provide disadvantaged families a safe, affordable, and healthy home.

 As the complex has aged, problems with the design and functionality of Community Apartments became more apparent.
 Individual dwelling units were small and cramped, and were no longer suitable for meeting the needs of today’s families.
 They were extremely energy-inefficient.
 The manner in which buildings were situated created awkward, less visible spaces that made residents and visitors feel unsafe.